 ALTER SERVER STATE

 CREATE SERVER ROLE

 GRANT ALTER ANY LOGIN TO [Account] AS CustomerDbRootRole

 GRANT ALTER ANY LOGIN TO [Account]

 You can create other SQL Server users or roles.
 All users you

 create using Cloud SQL are created as part of the

-role, and have the same set of attributes as the
+role, and have the same set of permissions as the

-LOGIN.
-You can change the attributes of any user by using the
+You can change the permissions of any user by using the

-If you create a new user with the client, you can choose to associate it with a different role, or give it different attributes.
+If you create a new user with the client, you can choose to associate it with a different role, or give it different permissions.